adrad/adrad.github.io/README.md

 ## Setup

-One of the fastest ways to get setup is to use conda, and to load the conda environment alphamud.yml.
-You may need to re-isntall tensorflow for a version optimized for your particular cpu/gpu setup.
+If using conda, load the conda environment alphamud.yml.
+You may decide to change tensorflow to a version optimized for your particular cpu/gpu setup.

 ## Usage